lucifer7/spring-cloud-demo/README.md

 Create a sub class of ZuulFilter, implements methods, and register this bean into main application.
 Decouple API auth and business services, ensure the stateless of micro services.

-### 6. Sleuth
+### 6. Cloud Tracing: Sleuth and Zipkin
-Distributed tracing solution for Spring Cloud, support slf4j and the like.
+Sleuth: Distributed tracing solution for Spring Cloud, support slf4j and the like.
 Will print span and trace id in log.

+Zipkin: client and server(stream?) and ui, requirs rabbitmq.

 ## Note
 1. Do NOT use default package, recommended com.example.module.
 Locate main application class in root package.